VIII. H. ANIMALS

 G. Theaters, Dance Studios, and other interior performance spaces.
 Animals participating in performances may be permitted in these spaces at the discretion of the senior administrator overseeing the area.

 H. Unless explicit permission is obtained from the presiding professor, Companion Animals are assumed not permitted in classrooms during class.
-Similarly, Companion Animals are not permitted in meetings without explicit permission from the meeting Chair.

 I. Any other area of campus where the senior administrator overseeing the area determines that the presence of animals should be prohibited.
 In those cases, the relevant senior administrator is responsible for communicating the prohibition of animals to the community.

 4. The Student Union committee shall set a specific animal policy for the Student Union Bylaws consistent with the guidelines set in this policy.

 5. No dogs in heat are permitted on the Reed Campus.
 Owners are highly encouraged to spay/neuter their animals; altered pets are eligible for reduced license fees in Multnomah County (Resolution 2010-098).

 6. Animals, when applicable, must be registered with Multnomah County and display the appropriate license tag while on campus.
 Multnomah County requires all dogs and cats to be vaccinated for Rabies in order to be licensed.